ArcanaFramework/arcana/docs/source/processing.rst

 derivatives (i.e. inputs of the pipeline and prerequisite pipelines, etc...) are checked to see if there have been any alterations to the configuration of the pipelines that generated them.
-If so, any affected nodes will not be processed, and a warning will be generated, unless the ``reprocess`` flag is set
+If so, any affected nodes will not be processed, and a warning will be generated.
+Previously generated derivatives can be reprocessed by setting the ``reprocess`` when calling :meth:`.Dataset.derive`

 .. code-block:: python